Our Story

 When Halloween approached in 2020, our town suggested leaving individual packages of candy out on the driveway for trick or treaters rather than having trick or treaters come up to the door and choose from a communal bowl to help maintain social distancing.
 By chance, Zoe had a whole day off from school the week before Halloween so we decided to try making bags with a few pieces of candy in each one.
 She picked up the process so quickly and we thought we might just be on to something.
 We tested the theory by volunteering for some projects at our Temple including putting together vaccination kits for kids under 5 when they got their COVID vaccines, helping with Purim baskets for the congregation and making bagged lunches for a homeless shelter.
 From these projects, we discovered that Zoe is super fast at this type of work, has a knack for quality control and seems to enjoy the process - and with that we knew that swag bag/kit creation was a natural first service for Zo Much More to offer!

-Finally, we’d be remiss if we didn’t give credit to her Needham High team of educators who enabled her to participate in some general education art-related electives during her senior year.
+We’d be remiss if we didn’t give credit to her Needham High team of educators who enabled her to participate in some general education art-related electives during her senior year.
 We’d written “art”off years ago because (1) genetics and (2) Zoe had been wildly unsuccessful and disinterested in coloring, painting etc., but these courses allowed her to showcase strengths we never would have known about otherwise.
 As we think about Zoe’s future, there is a very real possibility that these general education opportunities will prove to be quite literally life-changing.
 Inclusion truly does matter.
 We are beyond grateful.

 Zoe at an ACEing Autism clinic at the US Open.
 Even before we discovered her bracelet-making talent, the bracelet obsession was real!